 Again, you are in charge of your care.
 Many women report complete recovery when their uterus and one or both ovaries are removed.

-After speaking with my own gynecologist about this option, she said, in her experience, it actually does not solve the problem.
-The uterus and ovary(ies) may be gone, but the veins are still there.
+After speaking with my own gynecologist and Drs.
+Whiteley and Beckett in the UK about this option, they said, in their experience, it actually does not solve the problem.
+PCS is a vascular issue, not a uterus/ovarian problem.
+If you remove the uterus/ovaries, but don’t deal with the veins, you still have PCS.
 Then, the patient undergoes the hormonal shifts caused by removal of these reproductive organs.

 What about Pelvic Floor Physical Therapy?